Hope and Homes for Children Privacy Information

 We take great care to manage your personal data within the EEA where possible.
 In any cases where a supplier is outside of the EEA, we ensure strict data agreements and contracts are in place to ensure any data passed outside of the EEA is treated in line with the EEA regulations.

 Hope and Homes for Children takes the care of your information seriously and protects your personal information in a range of ways including secure servers, firewalls and SSL encryption or a comparable standard.
-We follow payment card industry (PCI) security compliance requirements when processing credit card payments.
+We follow payment card industry (PCI) security compliance requirements when processing credit card payments via our website.
 We operate a policy of restricted, password controlled, access to any of your information which is stored on our systems.

 While we do not actively collect information from children (under 18s) in the UK, we appreciate that our supporters are of all ages.
 Where appropriate, we will always ask for consent from a parent or guardian to collect information about children.
 All Hope and Homes for Children events will have clear rules on whether or not children can take part, and the collection of information will be managed in accordance with each individual event, with appropriate safeguards in place.